-Here you can see that the dough didn’t hold up well together and then once backed the biscuits were…dry and crumbly to put it nicely.
+Here you can see that the dough didn’t hold up well together and then once baked the biscuits were…dry and crumbly to put it nicely.

 As I’m sure you can imagine, I was feeling like quite the failure at this point.
 Josh tried one and pretended it wasn’t too bad, sweet guy.
 But they were terrible.

 I couldn’t bring myself to just throw them away, all those healthy ingredients!
 So I broke the biscuits apart and made a breaded base for the casserole shown below.
 I used some of the remaining butternut squash, sweet potatoes, the last of my fennel, cooked cranberries, kale and goat cheese.
 I’d like to say that this creation was wonderful and completely salvaged the whole thing.
 Sadly, that’s not the case.